 - Support civics education to ensure API communities understand their rights and the role of government.

 Health and Human Services

-- The Commission supports HB 1291, which would improve health care access for Pacific Islanders from the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.
-These communities previously had access to Medicaid but were excluded in 1996 despite having a unique relationship with the United States.
+- The Commission supports HB 1291 and SB 5683, which would improve health care access for Pacific Islanders residing in Washington from the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.
+These communities previously had access to Medicaid, but were excluded in 1996, resulting in poorer health outcomes.